pip-services/pip-services-docs/content/en/net/rpc/services/rest_service.md

 #### RegisterInterceptor
-Registers a middleware for a given route in HTTP endpoint.
+Registers a middleware for a given route in an HTTP endpoint.

 > `public` void RegisterInterceptor(string route, Func\<HttpRequest, HttpResponse, ClaimsPrincipal, RouteData, Func\<HttpRequest, HttpResponse, ClaimsPrincipal, RouteData, Task\>, Task\> action)

 - **route**: string - command route.
 Base route will be added to this route
-- **action**: Func\<HttpRequest, HttpResponse, ClaimsPrincipal, RouteData, Func\<HttpRequest, HttpResponse, ClaimsPrincipal, RouteData, Task\> - action function that is called when middleware is invoked.
+- **action**: Func\<HttpRequest, HttpResponse, ClaimsPrincipal, RouteData, Func\<HttpRequest, HttpResponse, ClaimsPrincipal, RouteData, Task\> - action function that is called when the middleware is invoked.

 #### RegisterOpenApiSpec